Apple account passwords

 - If you believe that your Apple account (Apple ID) has been compromised, by phishing or otherwise, please sign in to the Apple ID page to change your password immediately.

-- If you have forgotten your Apple ID password, visit iforgot.apple.com.
+- If you have forgotten your Apple ID password, learn how to reset it.

-- If you receive what you believe to be a phishing email claiming to be from Apple, please consult Apple's phishing information page.
+- If you receive what you believe to be a phishing message claiming to be from Apple, please consult Apple's phishing information page and report it.

 Privacy and security tips